austinbutler/fps_conform/README.md

 # FPS Conform

 :warning: Works for me but not tested much!
-I've used this only on stereo MKV files so far.
-And only on Arch Linux.
+I've used this on Arch Linux with files that have stereo and 5.1 audio.

 Bash script to conform between NTSC and PAL.